edykim/edykim.com/content/en/about.md

 ## Me Now

-- Looking for the new team to join
 - Love to talk about ECMAScript, microservices, serverless architecture
 - Comfortable with Python, PHP, HTML/CSS, and C#
 - Passionated about solving complexities and problems